 Police in Michigan say 4 killed, 17 injured after semitruck crashes into vehicles stuck in traffic

 WEBBERVILLE, Mich.
-(AP) — Four people were killed and 17 others injured late Saturday after a semitruck crashed into more than a dozen vehicles backed up on Interstate 96 in southeastern Michigan, according to state police.
+(AP) — A section of Interstate 96 in southeast Michigan remained closed Sunday after a semitruck crashed into more than a dozen vehicles overnight, killing 4 people and injuring 17 others, according to state police.

-Traffic on I-96 near Webberville had been temporarily stopped Saturday as utility crews were completed work on power lines in the area.
+Traffic on I-96 near Webberville had been temporarily stopped late Saturday as utility crews were completing work on power lines in the area.
 A semitruck with a trailer was heading westbound around 11:45 p.m. and crashed into the stalled vehicles.

 “It appears the driver of the semi-truck did not see the backup and could not stop his vehicle in time,” Michigan State Police said in a statement on the social media platform X.